-In UK only a vet or an owner may treat for an animal.
-There are only about 250 homoeopathically qualified vets and of those fewer than a dozen are in farm practice.
-A programme* funded by the United States Department of Agriculture sees ‘the conventionally trained health-care professional’ as not being trained, and thus unable, to help farmers reduce dependence on chemical treatments or advise the farmer on the promotion of health as opposed to treatment of disease.
+In the UK only a vet or an owner may treat an animal with homeopathy.
+But, there are only about 250 homeopathically qualified vets and of those fewer than a dozen are in farm practice.
+A programme* funded by the United States Department of Agriculture reports ‘the conventionally trained health-care professional’ as not being trained, ie unable, to help farmers reduce dependence on chemical treatments, or advise the farmer on the promotion of health as opposed to treatment of disease.

-The Lowe report observed that while many small (companion) animal practices offer alternative therapies, farm practices offer no alternative expertise at all.
+Meanwhile, in the UK, the Lowe report observed that while many companion/small animal veterinary practices offer alternative therapies, farm practices offer no alternative expertise at all.

-All this, as I found in my own research, leaves the farmer struggling, encouraged to use a system he does not understand, discouraged by his vet and helped only by a few books and midnight phone calls to friends.
+All this leaves the farmer struggling, encouraged to use a system he does not understand, yet discouraged and unsupported by conventional vets and helped only by a few books and on-line articles.

 **Report of the Independent Review of Dispensing by Veterinary Surgeons of Prescription Only Medicines.
 Min of Agriculture, Fishing and Food.
 MAFF (Now DEFRA) May 2001.